Skip to main content

 Stopped

-Prerecorded media or animation an element is playing reverted back to its start position.
+Prerecorded media or animation an element is Playing is reverted back to its start position.

 Sticky